mchmarny/twitter-search-dapr-component-example/README.md

 ### dapr

-To run this demo locally, you will have to have install [dapr](https://github.com) along with all its dependencies (e.g. Docker).
+To run this demo locally, you will have to have install [dapr](https://github.com).
 The instructions for how to do that can be found [here](https://github.com/dapr/docs/blob/master/getting-started/environment-setup.md).

 ### Twitter